slav120/Jungle/README.md

 # Jungle

 Jungle is a mini e-commerce application done using Rails 4.2, it features a product and cart page with a active Stripe API for payment.
 It also has a commerce owner page where you can manage your item inventory and categories.
+There is also an About Us page for the store.

 # Pictures